Free Shipping Over $69 | *Exclusions Apply

 You can move it a little quicker through the air than the other two models, which will make you more efficient at the net.
 And because of the touch, it’ll definitely compliment your soft game.

-If you’re looking for a power paddle, then you’d probably feel more at home with either the Ben Johns or, most likely, the Christine McGrath.
+If you’re looking for a power paddle, then you’d probably feel more at home with the Christine McGrath.

 But if you’re not worried about generating your own power, and you’re mainly looking for a paddle to highlight your soft game, the Aspen Kern is the paddle you’re looking for.

-How do I choose the best paddle for me: Ben Johns VS Christine McGrath VS Aspen Kern
+How do I choose the best paddle for me: Christine McGrath VS Aspen Kern

 The best Franklin pickleball paddle for power

-If you're looking for power both the Ben Johns and Christine McGrath are made of fiberglass which gives you more power.
-The McGrath has a bit more power than the Ben Johns, largely because it's head-heavy.
+If you're looking for power the Christine McGrath is made of fiberglass which gives you more power.
+The McGrath has a bit more power, largely because it's head-heavy.

 The best Franklin pickleball paddle for touch & control